demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/README.md

 >### Authorization instructions
 >
 >1.
-Click on the [login URL](https://login.microsoftonline.com) to sign in and grant Cortex XSOAR permissions for your Azure Service Management.
+Click the [login URL](https://login.microsoftonline.com) to sign in and grant Cortex XSOAR permissions for your Azure Service Management.
 You will be automatically redirected to a link with the following structure:
 `REDIRECT_URI?code=AUTH_CODE&session_state=SESSION_STATE`
 >2.
 Copy the `AUTH_CODE` (without the `code=` prefix, and the `session_state` parameter)